Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-Sitters~\cite{sitters2021polynomial} observed that, in Euclidean space, the QPTAS for the traveling repairperson problem~\cite{AroraK03} (which is based on the well-known PTAS by Arora for TSP~\cite{Arora98}) can be turned into a PTAS for the segmented version of the traveling repairperson problem.
-In this section, we observe that an adapted approach yields a PTAS for Euclidean segmented ESP with weights in $\{0,1\}$.
-We focus on the two-dimensional case; an extension to the $d$-dimensional case for constant $d$ is straightforward.
+Sitters~\cite{sitters2021polynomial} observed that, on Euclidean graphs, the QPTAS for the pathwise search problem~\cite{AroraK03} (which builds on the well-known PTAS by Arora for TSP~\cite{Arora98}) can be transformed into a PTAS for the segmented version of the pathwise search problem.
+In this section, we note that a similar, adapted approach provides a PTAS for the Euclidean segmented expanding search problem with weights in~$\{0,1\}$.
+We focus on the two-dimensional case, though extending the approach to the~$d$-dimensional case for constant~$d$ is straightforward.
+While the following description is self-contained, familiarity with Arora's PTAS~\cite{Arora98} may still be beneficial.